Kakaymi10/alu-shell/basics/README.md

-Script that prints the absolute pathname of the current working directory
+\nDisplay the content list of your current directory